Will Boris Johnson resign?

 Both Liberal Democrat leader Sir Ed Davey and Ian Blackford, the Scottish National Party leader in the Commons, likewise called on Mr Johnson to “do the decent thing and resign”.

-Support for the embattled prime minister from Cabinet colleagues like deputy PM Dominic Raab, chancellor Rishi Sunak and foreign secretary Liz Truss has since been issued, without a great deal of evident enthusiasm.
+Support for the embattled prime minister subsequently trickled in from Cabinet colleagues (and potential leadership challengers) like deputy PM Dominic Raab, chancellor Rishi Sunak and foreign secretary Liz Truss, without a great deal of enthusiasm evident.

 Both events are said to have been leaving parties for staff working in the prime minister’s inner team.
 One was reportedly held for James Slack, Mr Johnson’s then-director of communications, and the other for his personal photographer.